sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 ## 1    0.985
 ```

-The punchline is that the accuracy depends on the cutoff value, and changing the cutoff value changes whether the model is accuracy for the positive classes (policies with actual claims) vs. the negative classes (policies without claims).
+The punchline is that the accuracy depends on the cutoff value, and changing the cutoff value changes whether the model is accuracy for the "true = 1" classes (policies with actual claims) vs. the "false = 0" classes (policies without claims).

 ## Classification metrics